meshcloud/meshcloud-docs/docs/meshcloud.metadata-tags.md

 ---
-id: meshcloud.tag-schema
+id: meshcloud.metadata-tags
 title: Metadata Tags
 ---

 Organizations can configure meshStack to collect, attach and distribute organization-specific metadata to objects in the [meshModel](meshcloud.index.md) like [meshCustomers](meshcloud.customer.md), [meshProjects](meshcloud.project.md) and [payment methods](./meshcloud.payment-methods.md).

-This metadata can consist of arbitrary key-value pairs called **Tags**. meshStack Operators define available tags and their validation rules by [configuring tag-schemas](meshstack.tag-schema.md).
+This metadata can consist of arbitrary key-value pairs called **Tags**. meshStack Operators define available tags and their validation rules by [configuring tag-schemas](meshstack.metadata-tags.md).

 ## Integration in meshPanel

 meshPanel seamlessly integrates any tags that user can set in self-service on the relevant screens, e.g. the project create wizard and the project edit screen.
-From a users' point of view, there's no difference between properties defined in meshStack's meshModel or defined in a [tag-schema](meshstack.tag-schema.md).
+From a users' point of view, there's no difference between properties defined in meshStack's meshModel or defined in a [tag-schema](meshstack.metadata-tags.md).

 ## Tags restricted to Administrators